markjprice/cs12dotnet8/docs/errata/improvements.md

 IQueryable<Category>? categories = db.Categories?
   .Include(c => c.Products.Where(p => p.Stock >= stock));

-// You could call any of the following LINQ methods and nothing will executed against the database:
+// You could call any of the following LINQ methods and nothing will be executed against the database:
 // Where, GroupBy, Select, SelectMany, OfType, OrderBy, ThenBy, Join, GroupJoin, Take, Skip, Reverse.
 // Usually, methods that return IEnumerable or IQueryable support deferred execution.
 // Usually, methods that return a single value do not support deferred execution.